StellarXplorers

 Confirmation Emails

-Team directors will receive automated confirmation emails upon submission of a team’s start form, scenario component selections (in rounds 2 and 3), and academic quiz (when applicable).
+Team directors will receive automated confirmation emails upon submission of a team’s start form, scenario component selections (in Round 2, Round 3, and the Semifinal Round), and academic quiz (when applicable).
 We are unable to provide automated confirmation emails for receipt of VDF submissions, but the team will receive a confirmation message on the screen once the file is uploaded successfully.

 Confirmation emails are sent to the email address provided in the “Team Director Email” field of the forms.
 To ensure there’s no delay in the delivery of these automated emails, competitors should pay close attention to the email address they are providing.
 There were several instances of incorrect email addresses this round.

-QR3’s Prep Email will be sent out at 12:00 PM ET on Tuesday, January 20 and QR3’s Start Email will be sent out at 12:00 PM ET on Wednesday, January 28 (the day prior to the start of the competition window).
+SFR’s Prep Email will be sent out at 1:00 PM ET on Friday, February 6 and SFR’s Start Email will be sent out at 12:00 PM ET on Wednesday, February 18 (the day prior to the start of the competition window).
 To prevent delays in preparing for, or starting, the round, please contact [email protected] ASAP if you haven’t received the email by 2:00 PM ET on either day.

 Finalizing Team Rosters